bradfrost/atomic-design/chapter-4.md

 Of course there are many other design considerations that should be included in our interface design systems (ergonomics, input type, Section 508 compliance, legibility, and so on), but the key takeaway here is to expand the definition of what constitutes good digital design beyond visual aesthetics.

-As you might expect, substantial changes need to happen to our process in order to properly address all these uniquely digital design considerations.
+As you might expect, substantial changes to our processes need to happen in order to properly address all these uniquely digital design considerations.
 It therefore becomes our responsibility to set client, colleague, and stakeholder expectations so that everyone knows the process for creating will be different this time around.

 ### Death to the waterfall
 Tell me if you've heard this one before.
 A team is tasked with making a website.
 Once the kickoff meeting dust has settled, a UX designer goes away, puts their head down, and eventually emerges with a giant PDF document detailing the entire experience.
 This monolithic wireframe document gets passed around to the project stakeholders, who sign off on it after some feedback and suggestions.